 Microsuction is an ear cleaning technique using a binocular microscope and a suction device.
 It is the same technique used by Ear, Nose and Throat specialists and is superior to other methods such as water syringing (higher risks of ear drum trauma and ear infections) and ear candling (limited evidence).
 Microsuction is safer, gentler, more effective, and does not require water or pre-visit ear wax softeners.

-Australian Hearing and hearing aid manufacturers recommend a 4-6 monthly ear clean for hearing aid users.
+Hearing aid manufacturers recommend regular ear cleaning for most hearing aid users.

 How It Works